Kristian-Tagion/sdk/core/utils/dart/README.md

-               --rim Performs DART rim read: default false --modify Excutes a DART modify sequency: default false --rpc Excutes a HiPRC on the DART: default false --generate Generate a fake test dart
-              --dump Dumps all the arcvives with in the given angle -w        --width Sets the width and is used in combination with the generate -r        --rings Sets the rings and is used in  combination with the generate --initialize
-   -h         --help This help information.
+               --rim Performs DART rim read: default false --modify Excutes a DART modify sequency: default false --rpc Excutes a HiPRC on the DART: default false --generate Generate a fake test dart (recomended to use with --useFakeNet) --dump Dumps all the arcvives with in the given angle -w        --width Sets the rings width and is used in combination with the generate -r        --rings Sets the rings height and is used in  combination with the generate -P   --passphrase Passphrase of the keypair : default: verysecret -h         --help This help information.
 ```